doersino/hejnoah.com/_posts/2018-05-11-starfield.md

 In a nutshell: The second formula is fairly close to being correct most of the time[^expensive], but the first one is *always correct*.

-After this short diversion, we can finally draw the current star by drawing a white circle (which is really a 360° arc) with the previously computed radius at the correct position.
-Finally, all that's left is to update its position, which can be accomplished by adding a number that grows with increased distance to the center. [^speed]
+After this short diversion, we can finally draw the current star by drawing a white circle (which is really a 360° arc) with the previously computed radius and located at the correct position.

 ```js
 // draw star